kubernetes-sigs/cluster-api/docs/proposals/20220221-runtime-SDK.md

   into specific moments of the workload cluster’s lifecycle, e.g. `BeforeClusterUpgrade`, `BeforeMachineRemediation`.
 - **Runtime Extension**: an external component which is part of a system/product built on top of Cluster API that can handle requests for a specific Runtime Hook.
+- **Runtime Extension Provider**: a project that provides a runtime extension and the yaml for installing it as part of its release artefacts.

 ## Summary